-The alcohol industry has been through ups and downs across America’s history, but it is alive and well today.
+The alcohol industry has experienced ups and downs throughout America’s history, but it is alive and well today.
 From traditional recipes to modern twists on classic spirits, distilleries in the USA have much to offer.

-If you’re planning on trying some of the most famous American spirits, nowhere is better to try them than at the source.
-But, with thousands of distilleries in the USA, choosing which ones to visit can be difficult.
+If you’re planning on trying some of the most famous American spirits, nowhere is better to do so than at the source.
+But with thousands of distilleries in the USA, choosing which ones to visit can be difficult.

 To help you create the perfect itinerary, we’ve listed our top 10 distilleries in the USA to visit.